 - Employed and receive a salary

 - Spouses of a self-employed person and have voluntarily joined the social insurance

-During the postnatal period, maternity benefit can also be obtained by the child’s father or another person who takes care of the newborn at home, but no later than until the child’s 70th day of life.
+During the postnatal period, maternity benefits can also be obtained by the child’s father or another person who takes care of the newborn at home, but no later than the child’s 70th day of life.
 This applies to cases where: